Skip to Main Content

 • Getting approved for a credit card can be a fairly quick process — sometimes taking just seconds.
 Other times, it can be much slower, with issuers making you wait up to 30 days.

-• Once approved, you’ll typically receive your card within a week, though some issuers will get it to you earlier or later than that.
+• Once approved, you’ll typically receive your card within a week, though some issuers will send it earlier or later.

-• If you need a credit card quickly, you can look into issuers that offer instant approval and can overnight your card to you — or better, provide you with a virtual card that you can start using immediately.
+• If you need a credit card quickly, you can look into issuers that offer instant approval and can overnight your card to you — or better yet, provide you with a virtual card that you can start using immediately.

-Usually, you can find a credit card you really want, apply for the card online and receive approval for your new card all on the same day.
+Usually, you can find a credit card you want, apply for it online and receive approval for your new card on the same day.

-But this isn’t always the case, and you’ll also have to wait a while to receive your credit card after you’re approved.
-This guide goes over the average length of time it takes to be approved for a credit card, when yours could arrive in the mail and everything else you should expect.
+But this isn’t always the case, and you’ll likely also have to wait a while to receive your credit card after you’re approved.
+Here’s the average time it takes to be approved for a credit card, when yours could arrive in the mail and everything else you should expect.

 How long does it take to get approved for a credit card?

-Getting approved for a credit card can take as little as 60 seconds, once you fill out an online application and hit “submit.”
-However, it may take a few days, or even a few weeks, to receive an email from a card issuer that actually tells you whether you’re approved or not.
-Per federal guidelines, credit issuers are required to send you a notice of your approval or denial within 30 days at the absolute latest.
+Getting approved for a credit card can take as little as 60 seconds once you fill out an online application and hit “submit.”
+However, it may take a few days, or even a few weeks, to receive an email from a card issuer that actually tells you whether you’re approved.
+Per federal guidelines, credit issuers must send you a notice of your approval or denial within 30 days at the latest.

 Speedy credit approvals usually take place when your credit application is completely filled out and your credit score and income are sufficient to qualify without any question.
 But if card issuers reach out to you for more information, such as proof of your income or another claim, they’ll typically take longer to make a decision.
-If you don’t provide this additional information, you likely won’t get approved.
+You likely won’t get approved if you don’t provide this additional information.

 How credit approval works